sergey-katok/electron/README.md

 # electron
 Visualize electron energy flow lines.
 PHP script calculating Umov-Poynting vectors for the electromagnetic field of the "classical electron" - a particle carrying point-like electric charge and magnetic momentum, and building corresponding energy flow lines.
+Run electron.php in the browser.

 Parameters:
 - $e_part - relative contribution of electric charge,